gannonk08/firebase-action-python/README.md

 ### Recommendation

-If you decide to do seperate jobs for build and deployment (which is probably advisable), then make sure to clone your repo as the Firebase-cli requires the firebase repo to deploy (specifically the `firebase.json`)
+If you decide to do separate jobs for build and deployment (which is probably advisable), then make sure to clone your repo as the Firebase-cli requires the firebase repo to deploy (specifically the `firebase.json`)

+### Limitations

+I have only personally used this to deploy a firebase function.
+If there are issues deploying other python firebase components feel free to submit an issue or create a pull request.